 - The Application of International Human Rights Standards to Older Persons in Long-Term Care, February 2017

-We facilitate European NHRIs’ participation at the Working Group on Ageing of the Global Alliance of NHRIs (GANHRI) and cooperate with GANHRI for all engagement at the UN level on the rights of older persons.
+We facilitate European NHRIs’ participation in the Working Group on Ageing of the Global Alliance of NHRIs (GANHRI).
+Furthermore, we cooperate with GANHRI on all UN engagement concerning the rights of older persons.

 Collectively and individually, NHRIs will continue pushing for the binding instrument needed in this area.

 We also encourage European NHRI input to the UN Open-Ended Working Group on Ageing.
 These inputs and other advocacy work are coordinated by ENNHRI’s Working Group on Human Rights of Older Persons.

 We have also advocated for the Council of Europe to issue recommendations calling on states to realise the rights of older persons.
 For example, we inputted to the Drafting Group on the Human Rights of Older Persons (CDDH-AGE).
 Its work concluded with the Committee of Ministers adopting a Recommendation on promoting human rights of older persons.

 WORKING GROUP ON THE RIGHTS OF OLDER PERSONS

 Our Working Group on the rights of older persons gathers European NHRIs working on this topic.
 It serves as a platform to exchange knowledge, good practices and challenges that NHRIs face in this area.
 The Group’s activities also feed into GANHRI’s Working Group on Ageing.

 Co-Chairs: Anna Chabiera, Polish NHRI; Nino Shalamberidze – Georgian NHRI